-If you remember further that with a "typical" repeater consisting of a single antenna and duplexer that it not uncommon to experience a bit of "desense" where some of the energy of the transmitter causes a decrease in sensitivity of the receiver, the situation gets even worse!
+You may know that with a "typical" repeater consisting of a single antenna and duplexer that it not uncommon to experience a bit of "desense".
+This is where some of the energy of the transmitter causes a decrease in sensitivity of the receiver, making the situation even worse!

 Consider that both the receiver and transmitter systems for this portable repeater system used Yagi antennas that offered approximately 10dBi gain on both receive and transmit.
 When one takes into account the difficult nature of running full duplex on a Yagi with the possibility many "nonlinear" junctions causing a minute amount of energy to be produced and cause some desense - plus the fact that this had to be a "portable" repeater - one can chose to see why we chose to avoid the bulk, expense, loss, and awkwardness of any cavities at all and used a repeater with a geographically separated transmitter and receiver.

 All of this leads to an interesting question: Would an "ordinary" repeater, with its typical single transmit/receive antenna multiplexed with cavities and commensurate losses, plopped down at this location have provided useful coverage in this particular instance?

 Based on the observed signal levels: No, I don't think so!